 Since researchers have to measure the presence of black holes indirectly, it's been difficult to confirm or counter Hawking's theory.
 One group created a miniature black hole of sorts in a lab and observed that Hawking radiation could be real [source: Shiga].
 Still, others think the theory can only be confirmed by evidence from a real black hole.

 Then followed the information paradox -- the debate surrounding what happened to qualities of matter once inside a black hole.

 Hawking wasn't afraid to be bold in drawing conclusions.
 In 1997, he made a bet with colleague John Preskill, arguing that information is permanently lost once it falls into a black hole [source: Hogan].
 But in 2004, Hawking admitted that information isn't lost or channeled into another universe, but rather it seeps back into the existing universe in distorted form.

-Hawking publicly admitting defeat confirms his attitude toward science as a field that's constantly adding to and correcting itself.
+Hawking publicly admission of defeat confirmed his attitude toward science as a field that's constantly adding to and correcting itself.
 His work on black holes might not seem particularly groundbreaking at first glance, but it spurred conversation that might not have taken place otherwise

-What does Hawking think about the origins of the universe?
+What did Hawking think about the origins of the universe?
 Find out on the next page.